"Sparkly unisex unitards, games with prizes, punk rock, freaking out, and other forms of miscellaneous unruliness"- VICE

 Anna is also the official go go dancer of the New York Rock and Roll Underground, (Video and Bio here) and a bingo caller!

 Anna was recently named one of "10 offbeat artists keeping the old, weird New York alive" by Flavorpill along with Yoko Ono and Bill Cunningham, and "really draws the audience to her" (THE NEW YORKER).

-Since the New York Covid-19 Lockdown, Anna has been teaching free 1960s Go Go Workouts every week, shimmied on Nicole Atkins' Amazon Music Livestream, and danced in music videos for Dion Lunadon/Kate Clover, Icecream Hands (Australia), and The Earls of Satan (UK).
+During the New York Covid-19 Lockdown, Anna taught free 1960s Go Go Workouts every week, shimmied on Nicole Atkins' Amazon Music Livestream, and danced in music videos for Dion Lunadon/Kate Clover, Greg Hoy, Icecream Hands (Australia), and The Earls of Satan (UK).

 Anna's song about being harassed/misunderstood as a GO GO DANCER was part of an Installation at OCADU Graduate Gallery, Toronto in March 2016 as part of a Show/Thesis about the wrongful incarceration of "Deviant" Women in the 1920s/1930s.

 The Anna Copa Cabanna Show (Joe's Pub), her multi-disciplinary homage to television specials of the 1970's, has captured the imagination of punk royalty, celebrities, various magazines, blogs and many a teenage boy.
 This rock and roll romp was a Sydney Morning Herald "weird and wonderful pick" at the 2018 Sydney Fringe Festival.

 An established singer-songwriter in New York City, she reflects on everyday issues with her lil xylophone, voracious voice and fabulous imagination.